Brenner Group Undergraduate Research Projects

 How to apply

-You can also apply through the URAP, URO, Guidant, or other undergraduate research programs in order to get credit (and possibly money) for your work.
+Applicants should apply through URAP or other undergraduate research programs in order to get credit (and possibly money) for your work.